http4s/http4s/docs/docs/streaming.md

 # Streaming

-Streaming lies at the heart of the http4s model of HTTP, in the literal sense that `EntityBody[F]` is just a type alias for `Stream[F, Byte]`.
+Streaming lies at the heart of the http4s model of HTTP, in the sense that a large entity consists of a `Stream[F, Byte]`.
 Please see [entity] for details.
-This means HTTP streaming is provided by both http4s' service support and its client support.
+This provides HTTP streaming for both http4s' servers support and its client support.

 ## Streaming responses from your service

-Because `EntityBody[F]`s are streams anyway, returning a stream as a response from your service is simplicity itself:
+Because a large entity is a stream anyway, returning a stream as a response from your service is simplicity itself:

 ```scala mdoc:silent
 import scala.concurrent.duration._